Hero background

 FAQs

-- Accommodation in shared or private rooms
+- Shared or private rooms

-- 3 meals per day on weekdays, 2 at weekends
+- 3 meals a day on weekdays, 2 at weekends

 - Free drinks (water, tea and coffee)

-- Wi-Fi in common areas
+- Wi-Fi in the common areas

-- Safe and locked rooms
+- Lockbox and lockable rooms

 - Hot showers and bed linen provided